esl/usec/README.md

 usec
 ====

-Convert anything\* to microseconds and back.
+Converts anything\* to microseconds and back.

 Tired of implementing the same timestamp conversion functions in different projects under different names?
-I was, and hence this tiny library.
+I was, hence this tiny library.

 Types